Skip to Content

 Comprehensive Estate Planning Documents

-A living will establishes healthcare plans and future medical needs while the testator is still alive.
-However, a will allows a testator to determine how their assets will be distributed and who will oversee the distribution.
+A living will specifies a person’s healthcare wishes, while a will outlines how assets will be distributed and who manages the estate.

 The Benefits of Wills & Asset Distribution

-The last will and testament is the most commonly used estate planning document.
-A last will and testament permits the testator to appoint guardians for minor children and determine how assets will be distributed when the testator dies.
-Also, a last will and testament permits the testator to name an executor or personal representative to control the testator’s affairs after the death of the testator.
+The last will and testament remains the most widely used estate planning document.
+It lets the testator appoint guardians for minor children and decide how to distribute assets.
+It also allows the testator to name a personal representative or personal representative to manage the estate after death.

 Living Wills & Healthcare Directives